ameliaemahizer/OnlineBookSubscription/README.md

 jkz5262 - Ji Zhang: <br>

-- **30%:** Created SearchView form; Wrote SearchView code to connect the view to the list of book; Added book information that is utilized in the code.
+- **30%:** Created SearchView form; Wrote SearchView code to connect the view to the list of books; Added book information that is utilized in the code.
+Created the login to home page view to search flow by editing and adding code to HomePageView, LoginView, and SearchView.
+Finalized the codes and ensured accurate functionalities.